-On the other hand if we are truly honest with ourselves, we will admit that we have messed up here or there in our personal relationships.
-For one reason or another we have soured our memory in some peoples’ minds.
+On the other hand, if we are truly honest with ourselves, we will admit that we have messed up here or there in our personal relationships.
+For one reason or another we have soured our memory in some peoples' minds.

 As Paul recalls his time in Philippi and his relationship to the Christians there, he has every reason to be thankful for them and not even one reason to be disappointed or discouraged about them.

 These people must have been very special Christians indeed!
-How can anyone live in such a way that those around them do not find any fault, any slip, and flaws whatever?
+How can anyone live in such a way that those around them do not find any fault, any slip, or flaws whatever?
 Well, thankfully some people seem to live that way.

-Now if you read 1 Corinthians you find a church that is messed up beyond description.
+Now if you read 1 Corinthians, you find a church that is messed up beyond description.
 Paul must have had migraine headaches every time he thought about that church.
 They were spiritually immature, hopelessly divided, selfish, lacking in the understanding of Christian truth, happy to have immoral people in their midst, and on the long list of failures and sin goes.

 I recall hearing of a church that gave itself the name, "The Corinthian Church".
 They used that name to emphasize that the church was charismatic.
 Sadly they did not understand that the most charismatic church of apostolic time was nothing but a disaster.